rg3915/automation-team-store-challenge/README.md

 - API documentation

-- Project documentation: the fashion-related resource you chose, how you structured the project and instructions to run your solution locally on a Ubuntu 18.04+ machine (backend and frontend).
+- Project documentation: the fashion-related resource you chose, how you structured the project and instructions to run your solution locally on an Ubuntu 18.04+ machine (backend and frontend).
 Feel free to add any other relevant information.

 - Automated tests